gogodojo/bw-coding-exercise/README.md

 # Brightwheel Full Stack Exercise

 Goal:
 "In order to prevent downtime during an email service provider outage, you’re tasked with creating a service that provides an abstraction between two different email service providers.
-This way, if one of the services goes down, you can quickly failover to a different provider without affecting your customers."  (see the full problem statement here)
+This way, if one of the services goes down, you can quickly failover to a different provider without affecting your customers."

 ## Getting Started

 ### Sign Up
 This software ultimately integrates with external providers (MailGun and SendGrid) which require authenticated access to their services.
-To proceed, it is necessary to establish user accounts (and keys) with these providers.
-Both offer free options for experimentation or testing.
-You'll need the API keys and other details for each to configure this software.
+To proceed, it is necessary to establish user accounts (and API keys) with these providers.
+Both offer sandboxed free options for experimentation or testing.
+You'll need the API keys, sandbox domain names, and other details for each to configure this software.

 ### Install
 * Install node.js if not already installed.